onikla/visual-analysis-tool/README.md

 	- hover over Worldmap to find corresponding data in Scatterplot

 Note: User-interface is still in a beta-version.
 Till now the focus was on implementing functionalities and user-interactions.
+In addition alcohol consumption and life expectancy is not provided for all country-polygons within "countries.geo.json"

 ## Author: